BruJu/wasm_rdf_benchmark/README.md

 - Results will be written in the csv folder

-TODO : fix the Rust native benchmark (quick and dirty solution of implementing the Treed and coe Datasets in local Sophia clone )

 TODO : resorting only on `./run_benchmark` instead of `run_all.sh` to call it is probably better